 There are just six sumptuous suites at Kahani Paradise: exceptionally comfortable and impeccably curated spaces, melding traditional Indian textiles with sleek modern design.
 Each has huge antique doors (which the owner has collected over a lifetime), gigantic beds and an abundance of pillows: relaxation is paramount here.

 Restored headboards sit side by side with contemporary lamps and wooden sculptures: you could almost be in a design museum.
-In the bathrooms, granite floors give way to deluging rainfall showers, with a plentiful supply of Ayca's all natural skin care.
+In the enormous bathrooms, granite floors give way to deluging rainfall showers, with a plentiful supply of Ayca's all natural skin care.

 Each suite is slightly different, though the aesthetic is shared.
 We stayed in the Suite with Sea View, whose expansive all-black bathroom contrasted with the soft hues of the bedroom.
 We loved waking up and slipping through sliding doors to the patio to greet the waking jungle.
-The Master Suite enjoys the most majestic views at the top of the house, but unless you're on honeymoon we're not sure it warrants the extra dosh.
+The King Suite enjoys the most majestic views at the top of the house, but unless you're on honeymoon we're not sure it warrants the extra dosh.

 - Safe box

-Fresh fish, local vegetables and tropical fruit - all prepared on site to traditional Indian recipes - are the order of the day at Kahani Paradise.
+Fresh fish, local vegetables and tropical fruit – all prepared on site to traditional Indian recipes – are the order of the day at Kahani Paradise.
 Everything we ate came from the in-house kitchen, and food was served at a never-ending Balinese table, carved out of a single tree, with incredible views of land and sea.
 You can choose to eat anywhere around the property – we ate outside our room for lunch one day, and also dined by the hill top hideout.

 - Coffee / tea making